help-me-mom/ng-mocks/README.md

 - default transform is `() => undefined` to prevent problems with chaining

-Let's imagine that in an Angular application `TargetComponent` depends on a pipe of `DependencyPipe` and we would like to create a mock pipe out of it in a test.
+Let's imagine that in an Angular application `TargetComponent` depends on a pipe of `DependencyPipe` and we would like to replace it with its mock pipe in a test.

 Usually a test looks like: